marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Adding Lifecycle Methods to a Class

-When defining a component, the `render` method is required.
-However, the other lifecycle methods are optional and should only be included when needed.
+When defining a component, the lifecycle methods are optional, except for `render`.
+Add the others to the class on an as-needed basis.
 See the [API reference](../api/component.md#instance-methods) to learn more.

 ```js
 class FrozenYogurt extends Component {